Top 10 Reasons Why You Have To Ski South America:

 Yes, that is President Obama dancing the Argentine Tango (they invented it) at an official state dinner in Buenos Aires this past March.
 Obama loves Argie culture, you will, too.

 You’re in a place where EVERYTHING is different.
-You’ll be constantly be speaking Spanish, learning new customs, meeting the best looking people of your life, skiing high altitude treeless moonscapes, battling bamboo, charging down shadowy south faces instead of north faces, riding overnight buses, ripping perfectly spaced deciduous trees, eating the best steaks of your life, tango shows, drinking some of the best wines of your life, experimenting with Fernet & Coke, trying Mate, and quite possibly seeing it snow harder than you’ve ever seen it snow before (Chile got a 10-foot storm this June).
+You’ll be constantly speaking Spanish, learning new customs, meeting the best-looking people of your life, skiing high-altitude treeless moonscapes, battling bamboo, charging down shadowy south faces instead of north faces, riding overnight buses, ripping perfectly spaced deciduous trees, eating the best steaks of your life, tango shows, drinking some of the best wines of your life, experimenting with Fernet & Coke, trying Mate, and quite possibly seeing it snow harder than youโ€™ve ever seen it snow before.

 Related Articles

-2 thoughts on “Top 10 Reasons Why You HAVE To Ski South America:
+2 thoughts on “Top 10 Reasons Why You Have To Ski South America:

 Got an opinion?
 Let us know...